-Cost Sharing or Cost Share means the part of the costs you are responsible to pay for your insurance coverage, including the Deductible Amount, Copayment Amount and Coinsurance that you pay for Covered Services listed in the Schedule of Benefits.
+Cost Share or Cost Sharing means the part of the costs you are responsible to pay for your insurance coverage, including the Deductible Amount, Copayment Amount and Coinsurance Amount that you pay for Covered Services listed in the Schedule of Benefits.
 Cost Sharing does not include premiums, Balance Billing amounts for Non-Network Providers or the cost of non-covered services.

-Cost-Sharing Reductions lower the amount you have to pay in Deductibles, Copayments and Coinsurance.
-To qualify for Cost-Sharing Reductions, an eligible individual must enroll in a silver level plan through the Exchange or be a member of a federally recognized American Indian tribe and/or an Alaskan Native enrolled in a QHP through the Exchange.
+Cost Sharing Reductions means the reduction in the amount you have to pay in Deductible Amounts, Copayment Amounts and Coinsurance Amount.
+To qualify for Cost Sharing Reductions, an eligible individual must enroll in a silver level plan through the Exchange or be a member of a federally recognized American Indian tribe and/or an Alaskan Native enrolled in a Qualified Health Plan (QHP) through the Exchange.

-Covered Services are healthcare services, supplies or treatment described in this Contract that are performed, prescribed, directed or Authorized by a Physician or Medical Practitioner, and are:
+Covered Service(s) means health care services, supplies or treatment described in this Contract that are performed, prescribed, directed or Authorized by a Physician or Medical Practitioner, and are: